IodéOS: Reception

 According to Stefan Mey of Heise.de and "Sunny" of tarnkappe.info, iodéOS includes hosts file based ad and tracker blocking.
 According to "Sunny" of tarnkappe.info, users may install a VPN or an additional adblocker.
 According to Stefan Mey of heise.de, the operating system comes with F-Droid and Aurora Store app stores pre-installed.
 Manuel Vonau of AndroidPolice.com said it was "good" that the setup of a pre-installed phone isn't "much more complicated than with any other phone."
 However, inclusion of the Aurora Store meant the operating system still communicated with Google APIs and breaks Google's Terms of Service, but no warning is given.

+In a review of iodeOS in April 2023, pentester Mike Kuketz said "iodéOS has been relatively successful in reducing Google's data collection mania - but not completely."
+As examples, to speed up location, the system accesses the Google SUPL server, and the included browser uses Google Safe Browsing.
+Kuketz warned, if you enable microG, more connections to Google will be made.
+Other criticisms included: Delayed delivery of (security) updates; Older devices do not receive full security updates of proprietary components like bootloader or firmware; and iodéOS does not support Verified Boot on every device.
+Kuketz concluded, "iodéOS could be improved especially by faster delivery of (security) updates.
+Overall, however, some restrictions in terms of security have to be accepted.
+Ultimately, iodéOS is mainly aimed at privacy-sensitive users who want to continue using their (older) devices."